refinedev/refine/documentation/docs/further-readings/telemetry.md

 ## How to opt-out?

-You can opt out of telemetry by simply adding `Refine_NO_TELEMETRY=true` to environment variables.
+You can opt out of telemetry by simply adding `REFINE_NO_TELEMETRY=true` to environment variables.

 </TabItem>
 </Tabs>